Sunflower oil is one of the most prevalent cooking oils in the world.

 Sunflower Oil Has Poor Oxidative Stability, and May Produce Large Amounts of Polar Compounds

 On the negative side, one of the biggest concerns surrounding sunflower oil is that it can generate polar compounds (oxidation products such as aldehydes) when heated.

 Research suggests that consuming these polar compounds can cause oxidative stress in the body.
 On this note, oxidative stress can raise the long-term risk of various chronic diseases (6).

 An independent lab recently conducted an extensive study to test the oxidative stability of popular cooking oils.
 In this study, the researchers heated the various oils to different temperatures to see the effects this had on the oil (7).

-Unfortunately, this study showed that sunflower oil produces large amounts of oxidation products, and particularly so during longer cooking times.
+This study showed that sunflower oil produces large amounts of oxidation products, and particularly so during longer cooking times.